-Total Procurement Value Procedure Mandatory Requirements Authority to Approve the Award of a Contract and Issue a PO For the Procure ment of Supplies or Services: &lt; \$10,000 Low Cost Purchase/Direct Award by User Departments also includes purchases made throughthe Qualified Supplier Roster or Vendor of Record List Payment by Purchasing Card (PCOS) or PurchaseOrder.
-In accordance with spending authority. >\$10,000 Qualified Supplier Roster Competition issued to all applicable suppliers on QualifiedSupplier Roster or Vendor of Record List Refer to Delegation of Authority for Purchasing and Payments Policy.
+Total Procurement Value Procedure Mandatory Requirements Authority to Approve the Award of a Contract and Issue a PO For the Procure ment of Supplies or Services: <\$10,000 Low Cost Purchase/Direct Award by User Departments also includes purchases made through the Qualified Supplier Roster or Vendor of Record List Payment by Purchasing Card (PCOS) or Purchase Order.
+In accordance with spending authority. >\$10,000 Qualified Supplier Roster Competition issued to all applicable suppliers on Qualified Supplier Roster or Vendor of Record List Refer to Delegation of Authority for Purchasing and Payments Policy.
 In accordance with spending authority.
-Limited to maximum dollar value as specifiedin the Standing Offer Request for Standing Offer - Utilization of Standing Offers -Call- up issued to one supplier from these lists.
+Limited to maximum dollar value as specified in the Standing Offer Request for Standing Offer - Utilization of Standing Offers -Call- up issued to one supplier from these lists.
 Appendix I Purchase Order In accordance with spending authority. \$10,000 but <\$20,000 Invitational / Informal Quotations/Proposals by User Departments Appendix "E" Award Form Purchase Order In accordance with spending authority.

-\$20,000 but <\$50,000 >\$50,000 Request for Quotations (RFQ) or Request for Proposals (RFP) by User Departments in consultation with Purchasing Staff Request for Tenders (RFT) and Request for Proposals (RFP) by User Departments in consultation with Purchasing Staff Appendix "F" Appendix "H" Award Form Purchase Order Appendix "G" Appendix "H" Award Form In accordance with spending authority.
-In accordance with spending authority.
-Purchase Order For the Procure ment of Construction: <\$10,000 Direct Award by User Payment by In accordance with Departments Purchasing Card spending authority (PCOS) or PurchaseOrder \$10,000 but Informal Quotations by User Appendix "E" In accordance with <\$20,000 Departments or the Qualified Supplier Roster Protocol (Direct Award Form spending authority Award or Roster Competition) or Vendor of Record List Purchase Order Volidor of Redord Elec Manager Approval Required \$20,000 but Request for Quotations or Award Form <\$50,000 Qualified Supplier Roster Protocol(Roster Competition) or Vendor ofRecord List Purchase order
+\$20,000 but <\$50,000 Request for Quotations (RFQ) or Request for Proposals (RFP) by User Departments in consultation with Purchasing Staff Appendix "F" Appendix "H" Award Form Purchase Order In accordance with spending authority. >\$50,000 Request for Tenders (RFT) and Request for Proposals (RFP) by User Departments in consultation with Purchasing Staff Appendix "G" Appendix "H" Award Form Purchase Order In accordance with spending authority.
+For the Procuren nent of Construction: <\$10,000 Direct Award by User Departments Payment by Purchasing Card (PCOS) or Purchase Order In accordance with spending authority \$10,000 but <\$20,000 Informal Quotations by User Departments or the Qualified Supplier Roster Protocol (Direct Award or Roster Competition) or Vendor of Record List Appendix "E" Award Form Purchase Order Manager Approval Required In accordance with spending authority \$20,000 but <\$50,000 Request for Quotations or Qualified Supplier Roster Protocol(Roster Competition) or Vendor of Record List Award Form Purchase order

-\$50,000 but <\$100,000 Request for Quotations (RFQ) or Request for Proposals (RFP) or Qualified Supplier Roster Protocol (Roster Competition) or Vendor of Record List by User Departments in consultation with Purchasing Staff Appendix "F" Appendix "H" Award Form if over \$100,000 Purchase Order In accordance withspending authority ---------------------------- --- --- --------------------------------------
+\$50,000 but <\$100,000 Request for Quotations (RFQ) or Request for Proposals (RFP) or Qualified Supplier Roster Protocol (Roster Competition) or Vendor of Record List by User Departments in consultation with Purchasing Staff Appendix "F" Appendix "H" Award Form if over \$100,000 Purchase Order In accordance with spending authority ---------------------------- --- --- ---------------------------------------

-For Non-Competitive Procurement: >\$10,000 Single Source Sole Source Contract Extension/Purchase Order Increase Appendix "C" Non-Competitive Award Form Purchase Order Purchase Order Treasurer, Clerk orCAO (or designate) >\$10,000 Consulting Services - Repetitive Projects/Assignments for Continuous Service Amendment Appendix "C" Non-Competitive Award Form Award Form Purchase Order In accordance withspending authority. >\$30,000 Standardization -purchases based on an approved Standardization Award Form that Resulted in Single Source Appendix "C" Non-Competitive Award Form Purchase Order In accordance withspending authority.
+For Non-Competitive Procurement: >¢10,000 Single Source Sole Source Contract Extension/Purchase Appendix "C" Non-Competitive Award Form Treasurer, Clerk or CAO (or designate) >\$10,000 Order Increase Purchase Order Purchase Order Amendment >\$10,000 Consulting Services - Repetitive Projects/Assignments for Continuous Service Appendix "C" Non-Competitive Award Form Award Form Purchase Order In accordance with spending authority. >\$30,000 Standardization -purchases based on an approved Standardization Award Form that Resulted in Single Source Appendix "C" Non-Competitive Award Form Purchase Order In accordance with spending authority.